-Illumination – Fill the no-frills, low-weight kids or the adult headlamp which weighs 2-3 ounces with the inclusion of the batteries.
+Illumination – Fill the no-frills, low-weight kids, or the adult headlamp, which weighs 2-3 ounces with the inclusion of the batteries.
 Fix the fresh batteries right before you depart from the room to prevent the need to carry some extra amounts.
 You may even illuminate your camp using a small LED lantern which weighs only 2.5 ounces and powered by one AA battery.
-Prefer only the tiny LED microlights which weigh 0.5 ounces.
+Prefer only the tiny LED micro lights which weigh 0.5 ounces.

-Insulation and clothing – Always carry synthetic or lightweight puffy jackets.
+Always carry synthetic or lightweight puffy jackets.
 For the base layers, you will want to make use of a long underwear bottom and a preferably long-sleeve top.

-Most long-distance backpackers prefer to put on running shots which are complemented by built-in underwear.
+Most long-distance backpackers prefer to put on running shots that are complemented by built-in underwear.
 Bring in some long pants if you anticipate scrambling on your route.
 Carry some two pairs of wool or any other synthetic underwear to wash and wear alternately.

 Two or three pairs of wool or synthetic socks may also work well for most of the ultralight backpacking needs.